kragen/derctuo/markdown/wire-machines.md

 Maybe a better approach is to anneal the wire.
 Annealing steel properly is a pain in the ass.
-You [need to austenitize it][2], which [takes temperatures ranging from 738° to 900° for mild steels][1], with the highest temperature being pure iron; in itself that's not too hard, but then the recommended cooling rate is about 11 mK/s, or 11°/kilosecond.
-Not only does this take all day, it also demands a degree of temperature control well beyond the capability of a stove burner or butane torch, which can easily heat the wire up to 1000°, high enough to anneal steel, but probably can't cool it down any slower than about 1°/s, 90 times faster.
+You [need to austenitize it][2], which [takes temperatures ranging from 738° to 900° for mild steels][1], with the highest temperature being pure iron; in itself that’s not too hard, but then the recommended cooling rate is about 11 mK/s, or 11°/kilosecond.
+Not only does this take all day, it also demands a degree of temperature control well beyond the capability of a stove burner or butane torch, which can easily heat the wire up to 1000°, high enough to anneal steel, but probably can’t cool it down any slower than about 1°/s, 90 times faster.

 [1]: http://threeplanes.net/toolsteel.html